Jhaptal

-Jhaptal is a tala of Hindustani music.
-It presents quite a different rhythmical structure from Teental, unlike which it is not symmetrical.
-It is used in madhyalay (medium-tempo) Khyal.
+Jhaptal (Hindi: झपताल) is a tala used in Hindustani music.
+It presents quite a different rhythmical structure from teental in that it is not symmetrical.
+It is used in madhyalay (medium-tempo) khyal.

 Arrangement

 Jhaptal is a 10-beat pattern used in raga exposition.
 It has ten beats in four divisions (vibhag), of 2-3-2-3, the third of which is the khali, or open division.
 To follow the tal the audience clap on the appropriate beat, which in jhaptal is beats 1, 3 and 8 (the first beat in each full division).
 A wave of the hand indicates beat 6, the first beat of the khali section.